Saturday, 20 December 2025

 Colombian president attends coca substitution event, deplores violence

 Colombia's President Gustavo Petro Urrego declared on 19 December that 26,000 hectares (260 square kilometres) were "already" in a substitution process to replace coca plants with ordinary crops.
-Thousands of families had registered with the government's plans to peacefully mobilize communities to replace coca, used in drug production, with honest farming, the public broadcaster RTVC reported him as telling a gathering in the district of Roberto Payán.
+Thousands of families had registered with the government's plans to peacefully mobilize communities to replace coca, used in drug production, with honest farming, the public broadcaster RTVC reported him as saying in the district of Roberto Payán.
 The Trump administration has accused Petro's government of doing little to curb if not conniving with, large-scale drug trafficking toward the United States.
 Petro said every time a peasant replaced a coca plant with a crop or a tree was a "historic moment" but that substitution must be done alongside local communities, "not against them."
 He also deplored a recent spike in deadly guerrilla violence.
 Members of the National Liberation Army (ELN) killed seven soldiers and injured dozens in a surprise attack on a base in Aguachica in northern Colombia on 18 December.
 On 17 December, other guerrillas termed FARC dissidents subjected the southwestern town of Buenos Aires to shelling for seven hours before being repelled.
 Petro said the army would immediately buy anti-drone systems as guerrillas were now using drones.